Skip to main content Skip to home page

 Program Description

-The pharmacy internship program consists of paid, supplemental positions with the expectation of each intern will work a minimum of 30 hours per week for at least 8 weeks of the summer with a commitment of at least 2 summers.
-The interns may work up to 40 hours per week during the summer months.
-Additional hours could be worked over holiday breaks and other breaks.
+The pharmacy internship consists of paid, supplemental positions with the expectation of each intern working a minimum of 30 hours per week for at least 8 weeks of the summer with a commitment of at least 2 summers.
+The interns may work up to 40 hours a week during the summer months.
+Additional hours can be worked over holiday breaks and other breaks.
 Applicants will be accepted in November/December of each year so candidates can interview over their winter break.
-This will allow the interns to start as soon as they return from summer break in May.
-The interns will be invited back during their school breaks and the following summers until graduation.
+This will allow the interns to start as soon as they return from school in May and will be invited back until graduation.

-The total number of interns will vary each year, with the goal being 1-2 interns per year in school.
-The number of interns hired each year is dependent on how many return from previous years.
+With a goal of 2-3 interns per school year, the number of interns hired each year is dependent on how many return from previous years.
 The breakdown is as follows:

 Year of School Number of Positions